Historypin/pincushion/README.md

 Open the `my-archive/index.html` file in your browser.

-Similarly you can create an archive for a "collection":
+Similarly you can create an archive for a "collection" as long as the collection contains sub-collections:

 ```
-pincushion collection --slug 2025-summer-institute
+pincushion collection --slug 2025-summer-institute --archive-path my-collection
 ```

 [Historypin]: https://historypin.org